 Dancing Doberman Disease: This disease affects Dobermans only, and causes the gastrocnemius muscle, located in the dog’s legs, to flex and extend.
 Dogs will eventually avoid standing entirely to avoid this uncontrollable movement.
 Both males and females can get this disease.

-Scotty Cramp: As with Dancing Doberman Disease, Scotty Cramp is a disease that impacts a dog’s legs.
+Scottie Cramp: As with Dancing Doberman Disease, Scottie Cramp is a disease that impacts a dog’s legs.
 Only affecting Scottish Terriers, this disease is carried by a recessive gene, and can be eliminated through proper breeding.
 Scottish Terriers that have this disease will hyperextend and hyperflex their legs, and experience leg spasms.

 Neural Diseases Associated with Dog Breeds